xinyiwang23/5293irisrecognition/README.md

       - Take parameter: database folder (input as a number)
       - Return: loops through all the files in our database and transfer every image into a vector.
       - Note, Folder1 contains training image, so we do this with rotation and not doing rotation for Folder2.
+      - This funtion will be called in the function7.1 runAll() below.

 #### 5.4 Function name: getMatching